 For 401(k) employee stockholders, you will have to vote properly to complete the requirement that the Vanguard and Fidelity trustees be notified of your voting instructions.
 This must be completed by 11:59 p.m.
-Eastern Time on May 11, 2006 (See the Company-AAG's March 17, 2006 Preliminary Proxy Statement on page 3.)
+Eastern Time on May 13, 2006 (See the Company-AAG's April 14, 2006 Definitive Proxy Statement on page 3.)

-However, since our candidates have been withheld from the Company-AAG's VIF (see the Company-AAG's Marcy 17, 2006 Preliminary Proxy Statement at the tail end; our names were also withheld in years 2003, 2004 and 2005 (which was never explained by Company-AAG management), 401(k) employee stockholders will need to VOTE A VIF THAT WILL BE AVAILABLE ONLY ON WWW.VOTEPAL.COM.
+However, since our candidates have been withheld from the Company-AAG's VIF (see the Company-AAG's April 14, 2006 Definitive Proxy Statement at the tail end); our names were also withheld in years 2003, 2004 and 2005 (which was never explained by Company-AAG management), 401(k) employee stockholders will need to VOTE A VIF THAT WILL BE AVAILABLE ONLY ON WWW.VOTEPAL.COM.
 Please note that the management of the Company-AAG is not required to include the names of the CHALLENGER nominees on the 401(k) employee stockholders' VIF.

-There are three other actions beneficial, registered and 401(k) employee stockholders can take to ensure their votes are counted in the manner they wish using the Company-AAG's VIF and ballot card-and in time.
+All AAG stockholders have the right to vote for the CHALLENGERS using the Proxy Card/VIF published by the Company-AAG as well as ADP's.
+These proxy cards do not belong to management.
+They are property of the shareholders.
+BUT, you must properly execute voting these proxy cards, which isn't easy when trying to vote for the CHALLENGERS.
 (Remember, you are empowered at all times to vote the ballot card or VIF of the CHALLENGERS that will be available on www.votepal.com once our campaign begins):